IRS-Public/fact-graph/README.md

 ## Useful documentation
 * [ScalaTest](https://www.scalatest.org/) - the testing framework we use
 * [scala-xml](https://www.scala-lang.org/api/2.12.19/scala-xml/scala/xml/) - the standard implementation of XML (don't be put off by the sparse-seeming API docs, the function definitions have very good examples)

+## Legal Disclaimer: Public Repository Access

+> **No Endorsement or Warranty**
+>
+> The Internal Revenue Service (IRS) does not endorse, maintain, or guarantee the accuracy, completeness, or functionality of the code in this repository.
+> The IRS assumes no responsibility or liability for any use of the code by external parties, including individuals, developers, or organizations.
+> This includes—but is not limited to—any tax consequences, computation errors, data loss, or other outcomes resulting from the use or modification of this code.
+>
+> Use of the code in this repository is at your own risk.
+Users of this repository are responsible for complying with any open source or third-party licenses.

 ## Authorities